micahamd/psych_exp_generator/README.md

    - Custom offset time (how long the stimulus remains visible)
    - Custom text color
    - Custom font size (in pixels)
+4. Empty fields will automatically use the values set in the main form
-4. Click "Save Mappings" to apply your custom mappings
+5. Click "Save Mappings" to apply your custom mappings

 When custom mappings are set:
 - The specified key will be considered the correct response for that specific stimulus